jupyter-book/myst-theme/docs/reference/images.md

 :name: fig-example
 :width: 300px

 Figure with caption and reference label.
+Here's some more text so that we can see what a really long caption looks like.
+Figure with caption and reference label.
+Here's some more text so that we can see what a really long caption looks like.
 :::

 Reference: {numref}`fig-example`